- Was a member of the Communist Workers Party.

 - Was a member of the National Black Independent Political Party

-- Became involved in the founding of the Black Radical Congress
+- Was involved in the founding of the Black Radical Congress

 - Served as Executive Director of Jesse Jackson‘s National Rainbow Coalition